rstacruz/mdextract/Readme.md

  */
 ```

-__Code blocks:__ They will be converted into syntax-highlighted code fences.
+__Code blocks:__ Markdown code blocks will be converted into syntax-highlighted
+code fences.

 ```
 /**